Sunlighter/GraphicsTerminal/README.md

 This library gives you a &ldquo;graphics terminal&rdquo; which can draw graphics and request user input.

-It works on the assumption that your program (or the main task within your program) can block while waiting for user input.
-This is consistent with the &ldquo;old paradigm&rdquo; used by 80s microcomputers and DOS programs and console programs.
+It works on the assumption that your program can block while waiting for user input.
+This is consistent with the &ldquo;old paradigm&rdquo; used by 80s microcomputers and DOS programs and (today) console programs.
 Some programs are easier to write this way.
-(The &ldquo;new paradigm&rdquo; is to write an &ldquo;event handler&rdquo; function which has to be able to handle any event at any time, or to write objects that can be called by such an event handler function.
-The advantage of the &ldquo;new paradigm&rdquo; is that it&rsquo;s easy to forward events to any of several recipients, like having multiple windows open at the same time.)
+(The &ldquo;new paradigm,&rdquo; which is still very old, is to write an &ldquo;event handler&rdquo; which has to be able to handle any event at any time.
+The advantage of the &ldquo;new paradigm&rdquo;
+is that it&rsquo;s easy to forward events to any of several recipients, like having multiple windows open at the same time.)

 This library does not emulate a text terminal.
 It draws graphics onto a bitmap (using a function that you provide; you are given a `System.Drawing.Graphics`) and it scales the bitmap to fit in its window (regardless of aspect